 Sounds that are picked up by the microphone are carried to the external sound processor, which transforms sound into coded signals that are then transmitted transcutaneously to the implanted internal receiver.
 The receiver converts the incoming signals to electrical impulses that are then conveyed to the electrode array, ultimately resulting in stimulation of the auditory nerve.

-Several cochlear implants are commercially available in the United States, the Nucleus family of devices, manufactured by Cochlear Corporation; the Clarion family of devices, manufactured by Advanced Bionics; the Med El Combi 40+ device, manufactured by Med El.
+Several cochlear implants are commercially available in the United States and are manufactured by Cochlear Americas, Advanced Bionics, and the MED-EL Corp.
 Over the years, subsequent generations of the various components of the devices have been approved by the U.S. Food and Drug Administration (FDA), focusing on improved electrode design and speech-processing capabilities.
 Furthermore, smaller devices and the accumulating experience in children have resulted in broadening of the selection criteria to include children as young as 12 months.
-The FDA-labeled indications for currently marketed electrode arrays are summarized below.
+The FDA-labeled indications for currently marketed implant devices are summarized below.

-While cochlear implants have typically been used unilaterally, in recent years, interest in bilateral cochlear implantation has arisen.
-The proposed benefits of bilateral cochlear implants are to improve understanding of speech in noise and localization of sounds.
-Improvements in speech intelligibility may occur with bilateral cochlear implants through binaural summation; i.e., signal processing of sound input from 2 sides may provide a better representation of sound and allow one to separate out noise from speech.
-Speech intelligibility and localization of sound or spatial hearing may also be improved with head shadow and squelch effects, i.e., the ear that is closes to the noise will be received at a different frequency and with differenct intensity, allowing one to sort out noise and identify the direction of sound.
-Bilateral cochlear implantation may be performed independently with separate implants and speech processors in each ear or with a single processor.
-There is, of course, a substantial risk of a second surgery, infection, facial nerve damage, reduced vestibular function and destruction of the inner ear with a second implant and there is only marginal hearing improvement going from one to two implants.
+Although cochlear implants have typically been used unilaterally, in recent years, interest in bilateral cochlear implantation has arisen.
+The proposed benefits of bilateral cochlear implants are to improve understanding of speech occurring in noisy environments and localization of sounds.
+Improvements in speech intelligibility with bilateral cochlear implants may occur through binaural summation (i.e., signal processing of sound input from two sides may provide a better representation of sound and allow the individual to separate noise from speech).
+Speech intelligibility and localization of sound or spatial hearing may also be improved with head shadow and squelch effects (i.e., the ear that is closest to the noise will receive it at a different frequency and with different intensity, allowing the individual to sort out noise and identify the direction of sound).
+Bilateral cochlear implantation may be performed independently with separate implants and speech processors in each ear or a single processor may be used.
 However, no single processor for bilateral cochlear implantation has been FDA approved for use in the United States.
-Additionally, single processors do not provide binaural benefit and may impair sound localization and increase the signal to noise ratio received by the cochlear implant.
+Additionally, single processors do not provide binaural benefit and may impair sound localization and increase the signal-to-noise ratio received by the cochlear implant.

 Cochlear implantation as a treatment for patients with unilateral hearing loss with or without tinnitus is considered investigational.